-In the absence of federal regulations and comprehensive state programs, there are several ways in which environmental groups and private citizens are working to hold utility companies accountable for their coal ash pollution.
-Here is a description of some current lawsuits that affect the Southeast.
+Despite weak federal coal ash regulations and the absence of comprehensive state programs, there are still several ways in which environmental groups and private citizens are working to hold utility companies accountable for their coal ash pollution.
+Here is a description of some current and historic lawsuits that affect the Southeast.

-Earthjustice is representing the following groups in this lawsuit:
+Earthjustice represented the following groups in this lawsuit:

-The lawsuit against EPA is based on the Resource Conservation and Recovery Act (RCRA), which requires EPA to periodically review and revise its standards.
-Although EPA has acknowledged that revisions to coal ash related standards are needed, they have not revised them since 1981.
-The Plaintiffs in this case are arguing that by not revising coal ash standards in over 30 years, EPA is in violation of RCRA, which state that ”each regulation promulgated under the Act shall be reviewed by the EPA Administrator and revised, where necessary, no less frequently than every three years.”
+The lawsuit against EPA was based on the Resource Conservation and Recovery Act (RCRA), which requires EPA to periodically review and revise its standards.
+Although EPA acknowledged that revisions to coal ash-related standards were needed, they had not revised them since 1981.
+The Plaintiffs, in this case, were arguing that by not revising coal ash standards in over 30 years, EPA was in violation of RCRA, which states that “each regulation promulgated under the Act shall be reviewed by the EPA Administrator and revised, where necessary, no less frequently than every three years.”

 State Legal Battles